popany/notes/c_cpp/book/effective_c++.md

     }

 There was no room in the book for this explanation, so I left the code in the book unchanged, but I added a footnote pointing to this errata entry.

+## Chapter 4: Designs and Declarations

+### Item 20: Prefer pass-by-reference-to-const to pass-byvalue

+For built-in types, then, when you have a choice between pass-by-value and pass-by-reference-to-const, it's not unreasonable to choose pass-by-value.
+This same advice applies to iterators and function objects in the STL, because, by convention, they are designed to be passed by value.
+Implementers of iterators and function objects are responsible for seeing to it that they are efficient to copy and are not subject to the slicing problem.

+...

+In general, the only types for which you can reasonably assume that pass-by-value is inexpensive are built-in types and STL iterator and function object types.
+For everything else, follow the advice of this Item and prefer pass-by-reference-to-const over pass-by-value.

+### Item 21: Don’t try to return a reference when you must return an object

+The right way to write a function that must return a new object is to have that function return a new object.
+For Rational’s operator*, that means either the following code or something essentially equivalent:

+    inline const Rational operator*(const Rational& lhs, const Rational& rhs) {
+        return Rational(lhs.n * rhs.n, lhs.d * rhs.d);
+    }

+Sure, you may incur the cost of constructing and destructing `operator*`'s return value, but in the long run, that's a small price to pay for correct behavior.
+Besides, the bill that so terrifies you may never arrive.
+Like all programming languages, C++ allows compiler implementers to apply optimizations to improve the performance of the generated code without changing its observable behavior, and it turns out that **in some cases, construction and destruction of `operator*`'s return value can be safely eliminated**.
+When compilers take advantage of that fact (and compilers often do), your program continues to behave the way it's supposed to, just faster than you expected.